 You will see a reminder of the short code used on the page.
 When you are ready, click on the “Edit with Elementor” button.

 Step 4: Edit the My-Account page using the Elementor Interface

-Now since we deleted that block we need to add the Elementor module for “shortcode” so that we can add the shortcode in that we just copied and pasted into our clipboard.
-Copy and paste the shortcode into elementor on the left-hand side.
+After removing it, add the Elementor module “shortcode”, by searching for “shortcode”, and then dragging the module onto the page.
+Now, add the shortcode in, that we just copied and pasted into our clipboard.
+(Paste the code into the elementor editor on the left-hand side.)

 Step 5: Add the custom CSS for the page

-Now that we have added the short code, click apply and we are ready to edit the page!
+I will remind you once again, click ‘Apply’.
+We’re ready to edit the page!
 First, we need to add some custom CSS to the page.
-If you are using Elementor Pro, click on the module then click advanced and paste the code below into the custom CSS section.
+If you are using Elementor Pro, click on the module to select it again, and find ‘Advanced’ on the top left of your screen.
+Then click ‘Custom CSS’.
+Paste the code below into the custom CSS section.
 We will be adding the following lines of code:

 Take a look at the screenshot below to understand where to place this code in Elementor Pro.